Cyril Belshaw: Murder trial

 In January 1979 Belshaw reported that his wife Betty Joy Belshaw had gone missing while the two were in Paris, France.
 Betty had been conducting research on Katherine Mansfield and Belshaw stated that the two had last seen each other when they separated at a Metro station.
 Her body was discovered two months later by a Swiss road crew near a ski resort in Crans-Montana, where the two had been on sabbatical shortly prior to her disappearance.
 The body of the 59-year-old woman was found to be mutilated, decomposed, and wrapped in trash bags.
 Due to the severity of mutilation and decomposition detectives had a hard time identifying the body and contacted Belshaw for Betty's dental records.
 Belshaw provided doctored dental records, later admitting to making twelve alterations to the records.

 He was arrested on international warrants while taking part in a conference in Paris and the case went to trial on 3 December 1980, where Belshaw pled innocence.
 The trial presided over by Judge Jean-Pierre Guignard, who The Globe and Mail's Marcus Gee stated "jumped in to question and challenge the defendant, making no attempt at the impartiality expected of Canadian judges."
 During the trial the prosecution questioned why Betty's body was discovered in Switzerland when she was reported missing in Paris and brought to light that Belshaw had been conducting an affair with a married woman who had been present at the ski resort prior to Betty's arrival.
 They also noted a lack of evidence that Betty had been in Paris at all.
 When questioned about the altered dental records, Belshaw stated that the tampering was a result of not wanting to admit that she was in fact dead.

 The defense argued that the prosecution's arguments were false and that Belshaw was physically incapable of murdering his wife and that there was no evidence to prove that Betty had been murdered, nor any murder weapon.
 As this occurred prior to rise of DNA testing, the prosecution was also unable to prove guilt via DNA evidence.
 Belshaw's colleagues and daughter were produced as character witnesses, all of whom expressed strong beliefs of his innocence.

 Belshaw was pronounced innocent of his wife's murder by reason of "very light doubt" on December 8, 1980 and following the trial, returned to his position at the University of British Columbia.

+His trial was later dramatized as an episode of the CBC Television anthology series Scales of Justice, in which he was portrayed by Robin Gammell, although he publicly criticized the episode for purportedly not being unequivocal enough about his innocence.